pkovarynng/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the labels are represented in the data.
+It is apparent that some labels like 38 (Keep right), 2 (Speed limit (50km/h)), etc. are represented with a higher number of images than others like 0 (Speed limit (20km/h)), 42 (End of no passing by vehicles over 3.5 metric tons), etc.

 ![alt text][image1]